The emptiness formation probability, and representations for nonlocal correlation functions, of the 20-vertex model: Computation of nonlocal correlations

 which, when restricted to a finite volume of $\textbf{T}$, takes the form,

 The prefactor to the restricted partition function takes the form,

 from the fact that, for the first spectral parameter when $i \equiv 0$, and when $j \equiv 0$, yields the superposition,

-corresponding to the application of the intertwinning operation provided for operators in the product representaton of the 20-vertex model transfer matrix.
+corresponding to the application of the intertwining operation provided for operators in the product representation of the 20-vertex model transfer matrix.
 Altogether, taking the product over $0 \leq j \leq s$, and also over $1 \leq k \leq s^{\prime}$, yields,

 For the side partition function of the 20-vertex model, the expression above will be shown to equal the restriction of the side partition function, which relies upon taking the summation over $j$, $\alpha$, $i$ and $z^{\prime}$, and also over $k$, $\alpha$, $j$ and $z^{\prime\prime}$.
 The representation that is obtained after applying the intertwinning operation to,